petedodd/DRHHCM/README.md

 This file computes tabular and graphical summary output from the PSA data.

-It sources:

-utils/
-- makeLYs.R

-which will be a bit slow first time around.
+It sources utils/makeLYs.R which will be a bit slow first time around.
 This script computes mean discounted life-years for each country to associate with deaths.

-This computations uses the R package https://github.com/petedodd/discly whose underlying data is described in the paper and repo:
+These LY computations uses the R package https://github.com/petedodd/discly whose underlying data is described in the paper and repo:

 - http://dx.doi.org/10.1016/S1473-3099(20)30919-1
 - https://github.com/petedodd/post